dwarvesf/handbook/faq.md

 Our goal is to ensure that projects meet our quality standards.
 We may ask an engineer to join a project as a supporter at first, in order to learn the ropes under his or her mentor/lead.

 As soon as the engineer is ready to work on his or her own, we'll convert him or her into a full-time team member and begin charging clients for his or her billable hours.
-For more information, please check out [How We Hire](https://github.com/dwarvesf/handbook/blob/master/how-we-hire.md#referral).
+For more information, please check out [How we hire](how-we-hire.md#referral).